By Marcus DePaul on May 10, 2018

 At the end of the day, you know your team best.
 If you anticipate that your automation roll-out might be complex or come with a steep learning curve, there's no need to bog down the entire company all at once.
 Instead, form a small team who can test the software in advance.

 Project management automation software like Basecamp, for instance, is ideal for experimenting with smaller teams.
 By test driving it with only a few people, you can determine whether it would be a good fit for a particular department or the rest of your company.
-If this small subset feels like the software in question is clunky, unintuitive, or not user-friendly enough, then you’ve just saved time and effort that would go into rolling the program out to the rest of the company.
+If this small subset feels like the software is clunky, unintuitive, or not user-friendly enough, then you’ve just saved time and effort that would go into rolling the program out to the rest of the company.
 Plus, if the test users prefer the software, they're better able to provide support to their coworkers as software is adopted.

 Evaluate process efficiency